larixk/coalitiemaker.nl/README.md

 ## Data

 The party and seat data is based on the latest available election results or polling from sources such as EenVandaag, Ipsos I&O, and Peil.nl.
 You can find and update this data in [`src/parties.js`](src/parties.js).

+### Automated Poll Updates

+Poll data is automatically updated via a [poll importer tool](tools/importer/) that scrapes the latest figures from Wikipedia.
+The importer runs on a configurable schedule via GitHub Actions and updates both seat counts and poll metadata (dates and source URLs).
+See [tools/importer/README.md](tools/importer/README.md) for more details.

 ## Contributing